aardito2/realm/README.md

 # realm
 > Realm is an alternate implementation of Redux using Elm.
 Actions are created in JavaScript with a payload, which is sent through ports into your Elm store.
+Elm performs the role of a reducer in Redux, and sends the new state back to JavaScript.

 ## Usage